jazzband/django-dbbackup/docs/contributing.rst

 - You have an improvement idea
 - You found a bug
 - You've got a question
-- More generaly something seems wrong for you
+- More generally something seems wrong for you

 .. _`GitHub issues`: https://github.com/jazzband/django-dbbackup/issues